nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: tip JS-friendly
-If you pass non-number values, it tries to convert them to numbers and to return a division.
+If you pass non-`number` values, it tries to convert them to `number`s and to return a division.
 Otherwise, it returns `NaN`
 :::

 ## `drop`